the-bauz/web-gallery/README.md

 This example can be found on [the-bauz.com/web-gallery](http://the-bauz.com/web-gallery).
 Check it out and if you find any bugs feel free to resolve them or open an issue here on GitHub.

-You can use this gallery in your personal projects as well as extending this project.
+You can use this gallery in your personal projects as well as extending this project. (for more information about the [LICENSE](LICENSE) read it here on GitHub - it is MIT)

 ## How to use